tamc/tom.counsell.org/public/index.markdown

 News
 ----

+1. I helped the Australian [Food, Energy, Environment and Water Network](http://gfws.fe2wnetwork.org) turn their Excel model of Food and Water scenarios into an [interactive site](http://gfws.fe2wnetwork.org).
 1. I have left DECC.
 Not because I didn't like DECC.
 But because I have had enough of commuting from Brighton to London.
 I'm now working at a tiny local firm [that helps children's nurseries](http://eyfs.info),
 1. Almost my last act at DECC was to create [short film about how we supply and use energy in the UK](https://www.youtube.com/watch?v=OnNwBpre3Lk).
 It was based on a talk I gave last year in London.
 1. I don't like [Marginal Abatement Cost Curves](https://en.wikipedia.org/wiki/Marginal_abatement_cost), but some colleagues at DECC really do.
 They are also annoying to do in Excel, so I created a [chart generator](http://tamc.github.io/macc/) to help them out.